4 Feb 2014

 "We do these things not because they are hard, but because we are weird"

-The Bay Area Science Fiction Association is the local weekly science fiction social club that meets every Monday evening at 8:00 PM for discussion of any thing of interest to science fiction fans.
-Meetings are held at Coco's at 1206 Oakmead Parkway (at Lawrence Expressway), Sunnyvale, CA in the meeting room at the rear of the restaurant.
+The Bay Area Science Fiction Association is the local weekly science fiction social club that meets every Monday evening at 8:00 PM at the Black Bear Diner, 174 W Calaveras Blvd, Milpitas for discussion of any thing of interest to science fiction fans.
 Meetings usually start at 8:00 PM, but people arrive starting around 7:00 PM to socialize and dine before the meeting.

 The usual meeting order, after approval of previous minutes (which is sometimes an adventure) and officer reports, consists of announcements from members of things they think other members might want to hear, followed by members' reviews of books, movies, events, and other things of potential interest.
 The evening usually ends with auctions of things donated to the club, followed by the adoption of the club's "Rumor of the Week."
 Meetings normally end shortly after 9:00 PM, depending on how enthusiastic the members are about discussing things.